Available 24/7/365

 Fourth-Degree DWI in MN

-Of the four degrees of DWI, fourth-degree DWI in Minnesota is the lowest-tier offense.
+Of the levels of drunk driving charges, fourth-degree DWI in Minnesota is the least serious.
 This level of DWI is charged for first-time offenders or those individuals with prior DWI convictions in the past 10 years.
 The law treats a fourth-degree DWI as a misdemeanor, which carries the lowest penalty range of any criminal offense in the state.

 Third-Degree DWI in Minneapolis and MN